中文 Let's talk

 Christchurch Development Contributions Policy 2025: What Developers Need to Know

-Christchurch City Council has released its draft Development Contributions Policy 2025.
-This proposed update to the current 2021 policy will affect all developers with current and proposed projects in Christchurch City.
+Christchurch City Council has finalised the Development Contributions Policy 2025, adopted on 27 August 2025 and taking effect from 15 September 2025.
+This updated policy will affect all developers with current and proposed projects in Christchurch City.

-Understanding the upcoming changes to Development Contributions in Christchurch
+Understanding the Changes to Development Contributions in Christchurch

-The draft 2025 policy proposes significant updates that will impact landowners, property developers and investors across the city.
+The 2025 policy replaces the 2021 policy and contains significant updates that impact landowners, property developers and investors across the city.
 It includes higher development contribution charges, revised assessment methods and changes to catchment areas that could affect the financial viability of planned and future development projects.

-There are several important changes to be aware of, including an increase in the Development Contribution (DC) charge in most locations across Christchurch.
+There are several important updates to be aware of, including an increase in the Development Contribution (DC) charge in most locations across Christchurch.
 In some areas the increase will be significant.
-Read on to understand more about the proposed policy and how it may affect your development plans.
+Read on to understand more about the updated policy and how it may affect your development plans.

 Let's talk